luca-conterio/ROS_Project/odom_project/README.md

 ## Configuration and Parameters
 The `cfg` directory contains a `parameters.cfg` file with the specification of a `ParameterGenerator`.
-It is used in the node to instantiate a `dynamice_reconfigure::Server` to allow dynamic reconfiguration of the robot position `(x,y)`.
+It is used in the node to instantiate a `dynamic_reconfigure::Server` to allow dynamic reconfiguration of the robot position `(x,y)`.
 Four parameters have been defined:
   * `x_pos`: it respresents the robot's x coordinate.
   * `y_pos`: it represents the robot's y coordinate.